 Giving cannabinoids to pets

 I know very few veterinarians who recommend these products, for a variety of reasons.
 Little to no data exists on what dose is safe and/or effective.
 Little is known about drug interactions.
 Next to nothing is known about long-term use, simply because the state laws allowing us to conduct large scale clinical trials with it are relatively new.
-There is absolutely no regulation of production of these products, so we have no way of knowing if what is claimed on the bottle is what actually is in the bottle.
+There is absolutely no regulation of manufacture of these products, so we have no way of knowing if what is claimed on the bottle is what actually is in the bottle.
 Finally, the constant changing of the legal status of these products makes many veterinarians want to keep their noses clean and avoid the whole legal mess until the federal and state laws can come to some agreement.

 Here’s a taste of what we do know.
+Actual facts.
+Not something on social media.

 CBD has great promise in the treatment of seizures, but appears to be poorly absorbed into dogs’ bodies when given orally.
 As far back as 1988, we knew cannabinoids had great potential as a treatment for seizures.
 Six dogs were given the CBD through an IV, then orally.
 The IV doses were absorbed into the blood stream and eliminated via the liver.
 The medication hung around a while too, with a half-life of 9 hours!
 The oral dosing was not at all absorbed (none detected in the bloodstream) in half the dogs, and the other three that did absorb it had negligible levels.
 This study was only of six dogs, so we cannot draw any major conclusions from it.
 Yet, it does not seem promising for CBD’s as an oral option, unless presented in a different version or compound than the one used.
 Obviously, much more research needs to be done.
 (Pharmacokinetics of cannabidiol in dogs.
 Drug Metab Dispos.
 1988 May-Jun;16(3):469-72.)